includeos/includeos.org/README.md

 ### Tasks

 npm start
 This will build your Jekyll site, give you file watching, browser synchronization, auto-rebuild, CSS injecting, Sass sourcemaps etc.

+The site will be built into the `_dest` folder.

 npm run build
 This builds your site for production, with minified CSS and JavaScript.
 Run this before you deploy your site!